tudorpintea999/kailua/book/src/validator.md

 ```admonish success
 Running `kailua-cli validate` should monitor your rollup for any disputes and generate the required proofs!
 ```

+### Transactions
+You can control transaction publication through the two following parameters:
+* `txn-timeout`: A timeout in seconds for transaction broadcast (default 120)
+* `exec-gas-premium`: An added premium percentage to estimated execution gas fees (Default 25)

+The premium parameter increases the internally estimated fees by the specified percentage.

 ### Upgrades
 If you re-deploy the KailuaTreasury/KailuaGame contracts to upgrade your fault proof system, you will need to restart